iotaledger/iota-wiki/iota/docs/zebra-iota-edge-sdk/tutorials/track-trace-ledger-api/track-trace-ledger-api-tutorial-102.md

 Location: /operation-log/2a3114...
 ```

-## Tutorial Part III : Print Transactions.
+## Tutorial Part III : Print Transactions

-### Get a list of the RFID tag EPC or barcode values that have been printed.
+### Get a list of the RFID tag EPC or barcode values that have been printed

 You can get a list of EPCs of all the RFID tags printed and Values of all the Barcodes printed as follows: